Coarse Personalization: Model

 \section{Model}

-Our approach incorporates two steps to solve the coarse personalization problem.
-The first is to estimate treatment effects in a randomized control trial (RCT) setting using tools from the heterogeneous treatment effects and continuous treatments literatures.
-The second is to choose which treatments to offer and who to assign to each treatment using an optimal transport framework.
-The first step is described in Section \ref{subsec:Treatment-effects-estimation} and the second step is fleshed out in Section \ref{subsec:Optimal-transport}.
-We emphasize that the second step is a novel application of optimal transport and the first step itself is presently used for fully granular incrementality-based targeting.
-We provide a overview of the mathematics of our second step in the Appendix Section \ref{sec:Mathematics-of-Coarse-Personalization}.\textbf{}
+We solve the coarse personalization problem in two steps.
+The first estimates treatment effects from a randomized controlled trial (RCT).
+The second chooses which treatments to offer and their segmentation rule using an optimal transport framework.
+The first step is described in Section \ref{subsec:Treatment-effects-estimation} and the second step is detailed in Section \ref{subsec:Optimal-transport}.
+We emphasize that the second step is a novel application of optimal transport, and the first step is presently used for full personalization.
+We provide an overview of the mathematics behind the second step in Appendix Section \ref{sec:Mathematics-of-Coarse-Personalization}.\textbf{}

-For each individual $i$ with covariate vector $\boldsymbol{x}_{i}$, we estimate continuous treatment effects for each dimension $d$ of treatment.
-The firm is then given a number of unique treatments $L$ that are non-zero in only one dimension $d\in\{1,\ldots,D\}$ and chooses (1) which treatments to offer and (2) the assignment of individuals $i$ to each treatment $l\in L$.
+At a high level, the firm chooses to offer $L$ segments that are each assigned to a unique treatment.
+The assigned treatments represent a marketing mix variable and are non-zero in only one dimension $d\in\{1,\ldots,D\}$ (e.g., only one type of promotion is given to a segment).
+The coarse personalization solution solves for profit-maximizing segments by simultaneously finding (1) which treatments to offer and (2) which individuals $i\in\{1,\ldots,N\}$ to assign to each treatment.

-For individual $i\in\{1,\ldots,N\}$, we denote the individual characteristics as $\boldsymbol{x}_{i}$ and the firm's outcome measure as $Y_{i}$.
-Treatments are finite $D$-dimensional, and the treatment vector for individual $i$ is denoted as,
+We now define the notation for our setup.
+For individual $i$, we denote the individual characteristics as $\boldsymbol{x}_{i}$ and the firm's outcome measure as $Y_{i}$.
+Treatments are finite $D$-dimensional and can be thought of as marketing mix variables.
+The treatment vector, for individual $i$, is denoted as,

 where $t_{i,d}$ is the treatment level in dimension $d$.
-The \emph{feasible set} of treatments available to the firm are non-zero only in one dimension and have the format $(0,\ldots,t_{i,d},\ldots,0)$ where $t_{i,d}\neq0$.
-A vector of zeros for $\boldsymbol{t}_{i}$ represents the no treatment case.
+If the firm only sends one type of marketing mix variable, treatments are nonzero in only one dimension and have the format $(0,\ldots,t_{i,d},\ldots,0)$ where $t_{i,d}\neq0$.
+We denote these treatments as \emph{feasible.}\footnote{In our application, feasible treatments implies that each segment receives either a dollar-off coupon (e.g., \$2 off) or a percentage-off coupon (e.g., 5\% off), but not both.
+However, our theoretical results continue to hold if treatments simultaneously vary across multiple dimensions.
+Section \ref{sec:Discussion} discusses applications with this generalization.} A vector of zeros for $\boldsymbol{t}_{i}$ represents the no treatment case.
+In our empirical application, there are two treatment dimensions\textemdash dollar off and percentage off coupons.